Effective Theories of Redshift-Space Galaxy Peculiar Velocities: Peculiar Velocities in the Zeldovich Universe

 \section{Peculiar Velocities in the Zeldovich Universe}

 In order to better understand and test the various resummation schemes above let us consider a toy ``Zeldovich universe'' where structure formation is completely described by the Zeldovich approximation, i.e. $\Psi = \Psi^{(1)}$.
 This toy model exactly captures the effects of linear, long-wavelength modes on the BAO and, in addition, since the displacements are Gaussian, we can exactly compute pairwise statistics up to any order using the numerical LPT methods described above.
 In particular, since we can exactly compute the redshift-space power spectrum \cite{DeRose23}, these statistics are simply given by the derivative formula.
 Indeed, this property was exploited by ref.~\cite{Sugiyama16}, who used it to predict the smearing of the BAO peak in peculiar velocity statistics in configuration space, finding that the Zeldovich approximation is able to explain the reduced amplitude of the BAO feature seen in N-body simulations.
 It is also straightfoward to compute these statistics in an ``Eulerian'' fashion by perturbatively expanding order-by-order in the initial conditions --- one practical method to do so is to set the resummation scale in the IR-UV split in the exponentiated $A_{ij}$ to $k_{\rm IR} \rightarrow 0$, such that all linear displacements are expanded rather than resummed.
 Similarly, we can also evaluate LPT predictions in the \textbf{C21} scheme using the techniques described in Section~\ref{ssec:lpt_pv} and drop terms that are included in the recursive scheme.
+Throughout this section we will evaluate predictions in the cosmology of the N-body simulations described in Section~\ref{sec:nbody} at redshift $z=0$ for a tracer with linear Lagrangian bias $b_\delta = 0.5$.

 Let us begin by comparing velocity statistics in the Zeldovich universe to those predicted by different resummation schemes in EPT, where it is especially easy to interpret the differences.
 Figure~\ref{fig:vk_ir_resum} shows the BAO predictions of these schemes compared to the exact Zeldovich calculation (black dashed) for the first pairwise velocity moment $v_{s}$.
 To show the strongest possible difference between different schemes we have chosen a line-of-sight angle $\mu = 1$ where redshift-space distortions are most magnified.
 The left panel shows the effect of different resummation schemes on linear theory, where $\llbracket\ldots\rrbracket$ are simply given by their linear predictions.
 The exponential-only resummation (green), i.e. that of \textbf{C21}, performs only marginally better than unresummed linear theory, while the resummation scheme proposed above in this work (orange) is able to match both the phase and amplitude of the BAO oscillations quite well, even when they depart significantly from linear-theory expectations.
 Similarly, the right panel shows the effect of different resummation schemes at 1-loop order.
 In this case both the \textbf{C21} scheme and the scheme proposed in this work are able to qualitatively describe the Zeldovich curve rather well, though the new scheme still provides a visibly better match, including capturing the phase shift visible at large $k$.